Polaris Wealth Advisory Group LLC Sells 10,144 Shares of NVIDIA Co. (NASDAQ:NVDA)

-Polaris Wealth Advisory Group LLC trimmed its stake in NVIDIA Co.
-(NASDAQ:NVDA – Get Rating) by 56.4% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 7,834 shares of the computer hardware maker’s stock after selling 10,144 shares during the period.
-Polaris Wealth Advisory Group LLC’s holdings in NVIDIA were worth $914,000 as of its most recent SEC filing.
+Polaris Wealth Advisory Group LLC reduced its position in shares of NVIDIA Co.
+(NASDAQ:NVDA – Get Rating) by 56.4% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 7,834 shares of the computer hardware maker’s stock after selling 10,144 shares during the quarter.
+Polaris Wealth Advisory Group LLC’s holdings in NVIDIA were worth $914,000 at the end of the most recent quarter.

-Several other hedge funds have also recently bought and sold shares of the stock.
-Vanguard Group Inc. grew its holdings in shares of NVIDIA by 1.2% in the 1st quarter.
-Vanguard Group Inc. now owns 198,462,079 shares of the computer hardware maker’s stock worth $54,152,363,000 after purchasing an additional 2,446,529 shares during the last quarter.
-State Street Corp boosted its position in NVIDIA by 1.8% in the second quarter.
-State Street Corp now owns 97,842,783 shares of the computer hardware maker’s stock valued at $14,835,689,000 after buying an additional 1,743,632 shares in the last quarter.
-Price T Rowe Associates Inc. MD grew its stake in NVIDIA by 7.2% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 56,929,819 shares of the computer hardware maker’s stock worth $8,629,991,000 after buying an additional 3,813,087 shares during the last quarter.
-Legal & General Group Plc increased its holdings in shares of NVIDIA by 4.4% during the second quarter.
-Legal & General Group Plc now owns 18,243,948 shares of the computer hardware maker’s stock worth $2,765,602,000 after buying an additional 764,184 shares in the last quarter.
-Finally, UBS Asset Management Americas Inc. raised its stake in shares of NVIDIA by 3.3% in the second quarter.
-UBS Asset Management Americas Inc. now owns 14,612,261 shares of the computer hardware maker’s stock valued at $2,215,073,000 after acquiring an additional 467,060 shares during the last quarter.
-62.58% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in NVDA.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA lifted its stake in shares of NVIDIA by 6.5% in the second quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA now owns 49,800 shares of the computer hardware maker’s stock valued at $7,549,000 after buying an additional 3,055 shares in the last quarter.
+Fortune 45 LLC lifted its position in NVIDIA by 34.4% in the 2nd quarter.
+Fortune 45 LLC now owns 2,027 shares of the computer hardware maker’s stock valued at $307,000 after acquiring an additional 519 shares in the last quarter.
+Miracle Mile Advisors LLC boosted its stake in NVIDIA by 2.4% during the 2nd quarter.
+Miracle Mile Advisors LLC now owns 29,074 shares of the computer hardware maker’s stock valued at $4,407,000 after purchasing an additional 679 shares during the last quarter.
+Covenant Partners LLC increased its holdings in NVIDIA by 6.2% during the 2nd quarter.
+Covenant Partners LLC now owns 6,458 shares of the computer hardware maker’s stock worth $979,000 after purchasing an additional 377 shares in the last quarter.
+Finally, Apexium Financial LP raised its stake in shares of NVIDIA by 137.4% in the second quarter.
+Apexium Financial LP now owns 1,690 shares of the computer hardware maker’s stock worth $256,000 after purchasing an additional 978 shares during the last quarter.
+Institutional investors own 62.58% of the company’s stock.

 NVIDIA Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 22nd.
-Stockholders of record on Thursday, December 1st will be paid a dividend of $0.04 per share.
-This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.10%.
-The ex-dividend date is Wednesday, November 30th.
-NVIDIA’s dividend payout ratio is currently 6.81%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 22nd.
+Shareholders of record on Thursday, December 1st will be given a dividend of $0.04 per share.
+The ex-dividend date of this dividend is Wednesday, November 30th.
+This represents a $0.16 annualized dividend and a yield of 0.10%.
+NVIDIA’s payout ratio is 6.81%.

-A number of equities research analysts recently weighed in on the company.
-Benchmark dropped their price target on NVIDIA from $228.00 to $215.00 and set a “buy” rating for the company in a report on Thursday, August 25th.
-Cowen lifted their price target on NVIDIA from $200.00 to $220.00 in a report on Monday, December 12th.
-Daiwa Capital Markets lowered shares of NVIDIA from an “outperform” rating to a “neutral” rating and decreased their price objective for the stock from $215.00 to $133.00 in a report on Friday, September 2nd.
-Citigroup dropped their target price on shares of NVIDIA from $248.00 to $210.00 and set a “buy” rating for the company in a research note on Tuesday, October 11th.
-Finally, Cowen increased their price target on shares of NVIDIA from $200.00 to $220.00 in a research note on Monday, December 12th.
-Two equities research analysts have rated the stock with a sell rating, nine have given a hold rating, twenty-three have issued a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $205.23.
+NVDA has been the subject of a number of analyst reports.
+Summit Insights raised NVIDIA from a “hold” rating to a “buy” rating in a research report on Wednesday, November 16th.
+Robert W. Baird cut their price target on shares of NVIDIA from $150.00 to $135.00 and set a “neutral” rating on the stock in a report on Thursday, August 25th.
+Stifel Nicolaus increased their price objective on shares of NVIDIA from $165.00 to $175.00 and gave the company a “hold” rating in a research note on Thursday, November 17th.
+Raymond James reduced their target price on NVIDIA from $210.00 to $190.00 and set a “strong-buy” rating for the company in a report on Thursday, November 17th.
+Finally, Daiwa Capital Markets lowered NVIDIA from an “outperform” rating to a “neutral” rating and dropped their price target for the stock from $215.00 to $133.00 in a report on Friday, September 2nd.
+Two investment analysts have rated the stock with a sell rating, nine have given a hold rating, twenty-three have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, NVIDIA presently has an average rating of “Moderate Buy” and a consensus target price of $205.23.

 NVIDIA Corporation provides graphics, and compute and networking solutions in the United States, Taiwan, China, and internationally.
 The company's Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building 3D designs and virtual worlds.